 Snapchat is partnering with a team of influencers for World Mental Health Awareness Day, encouraging the creators to open up about their personal mental health journeys, focusing on amplifying voices around BIPOC and LGBTQ+ youth.

-Club Unity will include Halima Aden, Chloe x Halle, Rickey Thompson, Tae Yong, Maddie Ziegler and Yusuf Omar, whilst also kickstarting a multi-year partnership with mental health organisation Active Minds – which has a presence across campuses in the U.S.
+Club Unity will include Halima Aden, Chloe x Halle, Rickey Thompson, Tae Yong, Maddie Ziegler and Yusuf Omar, whilst also kickstarting a multi-year partnership with mental health organization Active Minds – which has a presence across campuses in the U.S.

 This comes at a time when Facebook was exposed for research that suggested they knew the extent that the platform is harmful and toxic for teens – and has done little to combat.
 Snapchat, however, appears to be taking more actionable steps to ensure the platform has a positive impact on users’ mental health.